-To evaluate student mentoring/research participation programs across the US for NASA (1992).
+To evaluate student mentoring/research participation programs across the US for the NAitonal Aeronautics and Space Administration (NASA) (1992).

 To review programs, proposals, or graduate fellowship applications for the National Science Foundation (NSF), the US Department of Education (US-ED), NASA, the Louisiana department of Education (La DOE), and others (1990 - present).